 In the UK I had specialized since 1987 in sports injuries, pregnancy, children, and work related issues, musicians and even horses!

 At the time Neki my brother, a chiropractor in Queenstown convinced me Dunedin was the place to be and arranged for Josh Kronfield to meet us at the airport.
 Krusher helped find us a home, furniture and even how to use our log burner!
 My wife Kathy Jean is from the US so it was all very new.
 We were both surprised at how friendly and welcoming people were in Dunedin.
 Everyone loved to have a good “yarn”, unlike London!

-Last 20 yrs life has been a balancing act between the clinic, raising 6 children, local church and lots of travel.
-Mostly this was back and forth from the USA, looking out for KJs mum and Dad, who sadly have both passed away.
-I met KJ in the Carib, where I was involved in commercial dive ventures (Bahamas/Dominican Republic) so still have a keen interest in anything to do with the ocean.
+Last 20 years life has been a balancing act between the clinic, raising 6 children and lots of travel.
+In the Caribbean I was involved in commercial dive ventures (Bahamas/Dominican Republic) so still have a keen interest in anything to do with the ocean.

 Qualifications: D.O.(UK) M.N.Z.R.O.